-Students who wish to focus on child and adolescent studies in preparation for careers in related fields, may pursue a Concentration in Child Adolescent Development, with either a Psychology or Social Science Major.
+Students who wish to focus on child and adolescent studies in preparation for careers in related fields, may pursue a Concentration in Child Adolescent Development.

 Mental Health Counseling: Students are provided with opportunities to volunteer at local mental health hospitals and non-profit family and youth organizations.

 Research: Students have the opportunity to work closely with the psychology faculty conducting research experiments.
 Several students have presented these research studies at local conferences.
 For a list of student presentations, please click here.

 Psychology Club: The Psychology Club is a student run organization that provides fellowship and guidance for those pursuing a career in the field of psychology.
 Volunteer opportunities are also available through the psychology club.

 1. Experience a variety of careers

 The American Psychological Association (APA) has 56 divisions of interest organized by members of the association.
 These include sub disciplines of psychology to topical areas of research.
 What this means is that when you receive your degree in psychology you will be free to explore the area of psychology that most interests you.

 The BLS.org projects that the employment of psychologists will grow by 19 percent, twelve percent more than the average rate of growth for careers (7%).
 As a graduate entering the field of human services, you will be entering a growing career field with many new opportunities arising in the future.

 Pursuing a degree in psychology helps you to help people.
 You will be able to develop who you are personally and professionally and in turn apply what you learn to impact the world.
 Whether it is through counseling and helping one person at a time, or pursuing research which will impact the field as a whole, psychology’s purpose is to learn more to make an impact.